ekibun/flutter_qjs/README.md

 ES6 module with `import` function is supported and can be managed in dart with `setModuleHandler`.

-A global function `convert` is presented to invoke dart function.
+A global function `channel` is presented to invoke dart function.
 Data conversion between dart and js are implemented as follow:

 | dart | js |
 | --- | --- |